Unity-Resource-Pack/Unity/README.md

 Please note that not all textures have been updated for 1.10.2 nor have they been updated for their latest mod versions.
 I will be adding version notes shortly to hopefully keep things organized.

+Master is for the latest official version of Minecraft.
+For older, deprecated versions look in the branch section.

 Tutorials
 ------
 ![alt tag](http://i.imgur.com/9NJg2D3.png)